26/11 terror trial: 'Headley should have been made a wanted accused'

-The special court reserved its order till Nov 18 while hearing a plea seeking to make the LeT terrorist an accused in the 26/11 attacks case
+The special court reserved its order till November 18 while hearing a plea seeking to make the LeT terrorist David Headley an accused in the 26/11 Mumbai terror attacks case

 The Special Terrorist and Disruptive Activities Act (TADA) Court judge told Special Public prosecutor Ujjwal Nikam, who was arguing that LeT member David Headley should be tried in the 26/11 attacks case, that Headley should have been made a wanted accused in the case.